tjblonsk/rails-todo-with-contacts/assignment.md

 * A user should be able to see a todo list
 * A user should be able to add new todo task
 * A user should be able to view information about a todo task
+* A user should be able to edit information about a todo task
 * A user should be able to delete a todo task